truenas/documentation/content/SCALECLIReference/Auth/CLIApiKey.md

 <code>auth api_key delete id=<i>number</i></code>

 Where *number* is the list number of the API key you want to delete.
-For example, the first API key created on the system is "1".
+Use the [`query`](#query-command) command to retrieve id numbers for all API keys on the system.
 {{< expand "Command Example" "v" >}}
 ```
 auth api_key delete id=1